Raynaud's Disease Silver Gloves

 Will the Raynaud's Gloves Work with a Touchscreen?

-Yes, due to the conductive nature of silver fibre, these gloves will work well with a touchscreen device.
+Due to the conductive nature of silver fibre, these gloves will work with the majority of touchscreen devices.
 This allows you to use your phone and answer calls, all while keeping your hands toasty and warm!
+Please note that a small number of customers report difficulty using certain types of touchscreen devices while wearing these gloves.

 Are These Good Typing Gloves?